rstacruz/remount/docs/faq.md

 Yes, but it'd be better if you just use React.
 You're sure to have better performance that way.

+## create-react-app

+> Q: How do I use it with create-react-app?

+Use the `remount/es6` variant.
+See [builds](./builds.md) documentation on how.

+## Codesandbox

+> Q: How do I use remount on Codesandbox?

+The default Codesandbox React template is based on create-react-app.
+See the [answer above](#create-react-app).
+You can also fork [this Codesandbox template](https://codesandbox.io/s/yqqv0zz16x).

+## Preact

+> Q: Will it work with Preact?

+Yes, try it with the `preact-compat` package.
+Make sure you set up your Webpack configuration as the preact-compat docs [suggests](https://www.npmjs.com/package/preact-compat#usage-with-webpack).

 ## Happy face

 > Q: Who's that guy in the README cover photo?